 The DTS cabin is roomy and luxurious.
 The interior was completely revised for 2006, and only detail changes have been made since then.

-Leather and wood abound, along with a dusting of chrome accents, creating a handsome, upmarket environment.
+Leather and wood abound, along with chrome accents, creating a handsome, upmarket environment.
 Low-gloss surfaces, with a three-dimensional grain, were chosen for the upper instrument panel and upper doors in order to reduce glare and absorb sunlight.

-Three different leathers are used, depending on options and packages.
-The base leather is called Nuance; a specially tanned leather called Tehama, claimed to be exclusive to the DTS, is optional.
-A more supple, semi-aniline Tuscany hide is included in the Platinum Edition.
+The base leather is called Nuance.
+A more supple, semi-aniline Tuscany hide is included in the Platinum option.
 The Nuance interior benefits from fitment of a material crafted from a vinyl/silk blend for seatbacks and armrests.
 Claimed to be as durable as vinyl, it has the look and feel of leather.

-The trim used on base, Luxury I and Luxury II models is a good-looking faux burl wood material, while Luxury III and Performance versions get a darker, genuine burled walnut.
+The trim used on base models is Dark Babinga wood, while Premium and Performance levels get Dark Burled Walnut.
 Found on the shifter head, center console, around the center stack and across the upper section of the instrument panel, the wood trim creates a flowing theme throughout the entire interior.

 Door handles, selected knobs and switches, shifter column surround, and rings that wrap the four analog gauges are chrome, which works with the wood to create an upscale feel.
 Instruments use white-on-black LED readouts for speedometer, tachometer, fuel and temperature gauges.